chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 This is a great question, and one that I’ve struggled to answer.
 At the 2014 Socrata Customer Summit, I took the approach of [showing by example what we do in Chicago](https://www.youtube.com/watch?v=MYEDX4fCn_M).

-However, after talking to other hack night event organizers, and seeing some of our organizational structure copied by other groups, particularly [Code for America](http://www.codeforamerica.org/blog/2013/07/24/brigade-101-how-to-hack-night/), I believe the Chi Hack Night has a unique and effective way of organizing events and empowering volunteers.
+However, after talking to other hack night event organizers, and seeing some of our organizational structure copied by other groups, particularly [Code for America](http://www.codeforamerica.org/blog/2013/07/24/brigade-101-how-to-hack-night/), I believe Chi Hack Night has a unique and effective way of organizing events and empowering volunteers.

 This post is my first attempt at synthesizing and sharing this model.
-While I don’t have a full-on playbook for you, we have come up with 10 lessons that we think make the Chi Hack Night model work.
+While I don’t have a full-on playbook for you, we have come up with 10 lessons that we think make Chi Hack Night model work.

-If you're already familiar with the Chi Hack Night, you can <a href='#10-lessons'>skip right down to the 10 lessons</a>.
+If you're already familiar with Chi Hack Night, you can <a href='#10-lessons'>skip right down to the 10 lessons</a>.

 If you've never been to one, it will help to know what goes on here every week.
 So let's dive in!